behnamasadi/software_quality_assurance/README.md

 ```

 ## Where to Place Mocked Interfaces Code
-If you need to mock `IFoo` and it's is not your code and belonged to others, you can do the following:
+If you need to mock `IFoo` and it is not your code and belongs to others, you can do the following:

 1) Define a sub-package test in IFoo's package, put it in a .h and a cc_library  and  everyone can reference them from their tests.
 If `IFoo` ever changes, there is only one copy of `MockIFoo` to change,
 and only tests that depend on the changed methods need to be fixed.